beast-dev/doc/tutorials/workshop_discrete_diffusion_ebov/workshop_discrete_diffusion_ebov.md

 {% include image.html file="bastatreetracer2.png" prefix=root_url %}

 We can obtain a more objective confirmation of a lack of tree convergence and mixing with the sample and its current burn-in setting by checking the `Diagnostics` panel.
 First click the `Compute RF Trace` button, followed by the `Compute Tree-ESS` button.
 The different trace plots that will appear confirm that we need to modify the burn-in when inspecting the stored tree samples.
-Further, the `tree ESS` - similar to the ESS values in Tracer for continuous parameters, but for phylogenetic trees - is colored red (indicating a Fréchet correlation ESS far below the threshold of 500) and hence indicates that we need to reassess our current burn-in setting and (very likely) the current chain length:
+Further, the `tree ESS` - similar to the ESS values in Tracer for continuous parameters, but for phylogenetic trees - is colored red (indicating a Fréchet correlation ESS far below the threshold of 500; Magee et al., 2024) and hence indicates that we need to reassess our current burn-in setting and (very likely) the current chain length:

 {% include image.html file="bastatreetracer3.png" prefix=root_url %}